AlibabaCloudDocs/arms/intl.en-US/Application monitoring/FAQ.md

 ## Why is there no data displayed in Application Monitoring after the ARMS agent is installed on a Java application in an ACK cluster?

+1. Log on to the [Alibaba Cloud Container Service for Kubernetes console](https://cs.console.aliyun.com/#/k8s/overview).

-1. In the left-side navigation pane, choose **Clusters**.
+2. In the left-side navigation pane, choose **Clusters**.
 On the Clusters page, click **Applications** in the Actions column corresponding to the cluster in which the Java application is deployed.

-2. At the top of the Pods tab, select the namespace in which your application resides.
+3. At the top of the Pods tab, select the namespace in which your application resides.
 Click **Edit** next to the application.

-3. In the Edit YAML dialog box, check whether the YAML file contains initContainers.
+4. In the Edit YAML dialog box, check whether the YAML file contains initContainers.

     -   If initContainers is not contained in the YAML file, the pod has not been injected to arms-init-container.
 Perform [Step 5](#step_3y6_ddh_qfm).
     -   If initContainers is contained in the YAML file, the pod has been injected to arms-init-container.
 Perform [Step 8](#step_2xg_hy4_0h8).
-4. At the top of the Pods tab, set Namespace to **arms-pilot**.
+5. At the top of the Pods tab, set Namespace to **arms-pilot**.
 Check whether any pods whose names contain the **arms-pilot** prefix exist in the Pod list.

     -   If pods whose names contain the prefix exist, perform [Step 6](#step_w3r_w45_eav).
     -   If pods whose names contain the prefix do not exist, install arms-pilot from the application market.
 For more information, see [Install the ARMS agent for Java applications in Container Service for Kubernetes](/intl.en-US/Application monitoring/Start monitoring Java applications/Install the ARMS agent for a Java application deployed in Container Service for Kubernetes.md).
-5. On the Deployments or StatefulSets tab, choose **More** \> **View in YAML** in the Actions column.
+6. On the Deployments or StatefulSets tab, choose **More** \> **View in YAML** in the Actions column.
 In the Edit YAML dialog box, check whether the YAML file contains the following annotations.

     ```
     annotations: